Jake McKinnon: As the World Turns

 Soon after their engagement, Jake and Molly's life started to take a tragic turn.
 The trouble began with the arrival of Nick Scudder, an old high school boyfriend of Molly's.
 Though he seemed to be a great guy, Molly didn't trust him for a second and when the twins disappeared, she blamed Nick.
 However, with Nick's help the real culprit was found, the twins' nanny, Mary.
 Though Nick was now a hero in Abigail's eyes, Molly was still very wary of him.
 At the same time, while planning her wedding to Jake, Molly was dismayed when her criminal record was plastered on The City Times' webpage.
 Ashamed of her racy past, Molly wanted to break off her engagement to Jake, but he wouldn't let her.
 Instead Jake reassured her that he loved her no matter what and the two married in a beautiful ceremony at the Walsh estate.
 Though ecstatically happy, Molly continued to be wary of Abigail's friendship with Nick, and for good reason.
 Months after her wedding, Molly found out that Abigail was planning to run off with Nick.
 Disgusted, Molly warned him to stay away from her daughter, which he agreed to do for a huge amount of money.
 Not long after, Nick was found dead and Abigail (who had since learned of Nick's deception) was found unconscious with no memory of Nick's death.

 Trying to protect her daughter, Molly confessed to the crime, but soon evidence came forth showing Abigail to be the prime suspect.
 Working with Jake to investigate Nick's death, they discovered another suspect: their former nanny, Mary, who was in love with Nick.
 Though Mary initially denied the charge, Abigail's memory eventually came back and, after a confrontation with Mary, she remembered that Mary was the killer.
 Abigail's brother, Aaron, was on hand to hear Mary confess and the charges against Abigail were dropped.
 The nightmare was far from over.
 Her secret uncovered, Mary became unhinged and took Molly hostage in exchange for one million dollars.
 Without police help, Jake stormed in to rescue Molly and, though he succeeded, it was at the cost of his own life as he was shot while wrestling a gun away from Mary.
-After Jake's death, Bridget and Michelle were taken by to Bay City by Vicky's mother and sister.
+After Jake's death, Bridget and Michelle were taken back to Bay City by Vicky's mother and sister.